Robocraft

-Robocraft is an online vehicular combat game developed and published by Freejam Games.
+Robocraft was an online vehicular combat game developed and published by Freejam Games.
 The game is set on different planets, with players constructing robots to fight with and against others in battle.
 The game features contained garage bays in which players can build various functional vehicles with basic block-based parts, such as cubes and wheels, along with weapons that can be used for combat.
 The initial alpha build was released in March 2013, and gained over 300,000 players by the following year.
-It officially released out of beta on August 24, 2017.
+It officially released out of beta on August 23, 2017.

+A sequel, Robocraft 2, was released in early access on November 7, 2023.
+Months later, on February 2, 2024, Robocraft 2 was delisted from digital platforms due to receiving mostly negative reviews from players and as part of the studio's plan to rebuild the game from the ground up.
+On January 20, 2025, Freejam Games announced that they would be shutting down the servers for Robocraft and Robocraft 2 due to the studio's closure.

 Gameplay

 Robocraft is a "build, drive, fight" game where players build their robots from building parts.
 Players have the option to play multiple game modes that offer different experiences, for example, Player Vs AI, Brawl and custom games.

-Currency and Experience
+Currency and experience

 Robocraft uses "Robits" and "Tech Points" as its currency.
 Robits are used to buy parts, community-made robots or new garage slots.
 Items are unlocked by spending Tech Points in the tech tree.
 Before June 19, 2018, players could also get items from crates.
 After that date, they were removed and instead players could only get Robits.
-The more Experience a player can get in a match, the more Robits they earn.
+The more experience a player can get in a match, the more Robits they earn.
 Currently, no player can achieve a level over 10,000.